zeh/coding-conventions/README.md

 Introduction
 ------------

-These are the coding conventions I have adopted over time when writing code.
+These are the coding style conventions I have adopted over time when writing code.

 Obviously enough, these are my own, and may differ from other people's conventions.
 However, I'm documenting them here so it can make reading my code easier, and help myself formalize my reasoning behind some of the conventions adopted.